n1g3ld0uglas/rancher-eks-calico/README.md

 # Create Calico Cloud-compatible cluster in Rancher
-Create a EKS cluster through Rancher - which is compatible for Calico Cloud
+Create a custom cluster through Rancher - which is compatible for Calico Cloud

 ## Install Rancher Server
 Check Docker Status